openstack/os-testr/doc/source/ostestr.rst

 Options
 -------

-  --blacklist_file BLACKLIST_FILE, -b BLACKLIST_FILE
+  --blacklist-file BLACKLIST_FILE, -b BLACKLIST_FILE
-                        Path to a blacklist file, this file contains a separate regex exclude on each newline --whitelist_file WHITELIST_FILE, -w WHITELIST_FILE
+                        Path to a blacklist file, this file contains a separate regex exclude on each newline --whitelist-file WHITELIST_FILE, -w WHITELIST_FILE
                         Path to a whitelist file, this file contains a separate regex on each newline --regex REGEX, -r REGEX